 The whole point of a morning routine is that it elevates you from a mediocre day into a successful one.
 You can lie in bed and rush out of the door, but the right morning routine should set you up for success.
 If you’ve seen our How To Plan Like series, you’ll know that most successful and inspiring people have a set plan for every morning, whether it’s checking emails before a run, having breakfast and taking the kids to school before a one-hour workout, or tennis practice before everyone wakes up.

 It’s all about pushing yourself to be exceptional.
 Push yourself to try new things; you’ll be surprised about the confidence and strength it unlocks.

 MAKE TIME FOR YOURSELF

 Of course, you’ve got your habit.
-The one thing you set your alarm for every morning, whether that’s writing a novel, or hitting the pavement, you also need to make time for things that keep you healthy, happy and feeling good.
-At night, make sure your bedroom is dark, but invest in a wake-up light or allow yourself to wake up to the morning light naturally.
+The one thing you set your alarm for every morning, whether that’s writing a novel, or hitting the pavement.
+You need to make time for what makes you feel good.
+At night, make sure your bedroom is dark.
+Invest in a wake-up light or allow yourself to wake up to the morning light naturally.

-You should start the day with a large glass of water and lemon, Vitamin C is best absorbed into your body in the morning, giving you more energy to tackle whatever you’ve set yourself up for.
-There are some things it’s just healthy to do in the morning, and you should try to schedule them in no matter what.
-Have a carb-free breakfast, unless you’re planning on working out, and try to get some fresh air if you can, before your day begins.
+You should start the day with a large glass of water and lemon; Vitamin C is best absorbed into your body in the morning, giving you more energy to tackle whatever you’ve set yourself up for.
+There are some things it’s just healthy to do in the morning.
+You should try to schedule them in no matter what.
+Have a carb-free breakfast, unless you’re planning on working out, and try to get some fresh air if you can.